chandraprakashagiri-zz/sampleApp/README.md

-you can open directlty using Xampp server.
+you can open this app directlty using Xampp server.